danieltjewett/gms-tasks/tasks/snap/readme.md

 # GMS Tasks - Snap

-The purpose of the `snap` command is take all instances found with in the `roomDir` and snap them to a grid.
+The purpose of the `snap` command is take all instances found within the `roomDir` and snap them to a grid.
+Sometimes when copying / pasting large volumes of instances in the room editor, the grouping does not conform to the instance grid it was copied into.
+This commmand will run and ensure all instances are placed correctly on a grid.

 ## Installation